DSPN/DataStaxDay/labs/Lab 7 - Operations.md

 dsetool status
 ```

-The main log you'll be taking a look at for troubleshooting outside of OpsCenter can be view with the command:
+The main log you'll be taking a look at for troubleshooting outside of OpsCenter can be viewed with the command:

 ```
 cat /var/log/cassandra/system.log